-The vaccine used in this trial for this group have not been tested on humans previously.
-Similar vaccines using the same vectors have been given to many volunteers with no significant or serious side effects; however, there may be particular risks associated with the use of this vaccine we are not aware of.
+The vaccines used in this trial have either not been tested in humans before (ChAdOx1.tHIVconsv1) or have only been tested on only a small number of humans (MVA.tHIVconsv3 and MVA.tHIVconsv4).
+Similar vaccines using the same vectors have been given to many volunteers with no significant or serious side effects; however, there may be particular risks associated with the use of these vaccines we are not aware of.